 accuracy of GNSS positioning;

-Therefore a poor data set or insufficient quality of GNSS data as well as worse GNSS position performance can result into the decision to exclude single stations from service provision and assessment.
-In extreme cases a DGNSS service provision can be impossible.
+Therefore a poor data set or insufficient quality of GNSS data as well as worse GNSS position performance can result in the decision to exclude single stations from service provision.
+In extreme cases, where a multiple satellites are affected, a DGNSS service provision can be impossible.

 DGNSS signal domain (DGNSS SD)

-Integrity monitoring in the DGNSS signal domain can be realized at reference station and integrity monitoring sites, alternatively or complementary.
-Checks at reference sites can prove, if the generation of GNSS correction data is either successful or not.
+Integrity monitoring in the DGNSS signal domain can be realized at the reference station and integrity monitoring sites, alternatively or complementary.
+Checks at reference sites can prove if the generation of GNSS correction data is either successful or not.
 Only at integrity monitoring sites the quality of provided GNSS corrections can be assessed considering residual errors by mixing own GNSS measurements with received correction terms.

 accessibility of generated correction terms at RS;